hadysata/KFUPM-semester-progress-bar/README.md

 - Small letters only.
 - Use underscore as delimiters.
-- Keep it short, clear and simple.
+- Keep it short, clear, and simple.

 Examples :
 `date_helper.ts`